0livare/unorepo/README.md

-# Monorepo Utility
+# Monorepo

-A utility for managing a monorepo via lerna
+A tool for managing a monorepo via lerna and yarn workspaces.

+Some of the commands in this utility will merely be synonyms to other commands in order to document their use and utility in a single place.

 ## Getting started